AdobeDocs/experience-manager-cloud-manager.en/help/using/using-cloud-manager.md

 ### False Positives {#false-positives}

 The quality scanning process is not perfect and will sometimes incorrectly identify issues which are not actually problematic.
-This is called a "false positive" (although "false negative" would probably be more semantically correct).
-In these cases, the source code can be annotated with the standard Java @SuppressWarnings annotation specifying the rule ID as the annotation attribute.
+This is called a *false positive* (although *false negative* would probably be more semantically correct).
+In these cases, the source code can be annotated with the standard Java `@SuppressWarnings` annotation specifying the rule ID as the annotation attribute.
 For example, one common problem is that the SonarQube rule to detect hardcoded passwords is very liberal about what it considers a hardcoded password.

 To look at a specific example, this code would be fairly common in an AEM project which has code to connect to some external service: